ankesai8/Weather-app/README.md

 # Weather-Report

-Weather Report for Cities all around the world with Search bar
+# Weather Report for Various Cities all around the world

+# with Search bar where u Can Search with City name

-#### Live data with interval of 3 hours
+# Live data with interval of 3 hours

 ### [Click](https://weathertech-forecast-8.netlify.app/) for Deployed Site Of Weather-App